Triston Casas Player Props: Red Sox vs. Brewers

 Triston Casas At The Plate

-- Casas is batting .143 with three doubles, two home runs and 10 walks.
+- Casas is hitting .136 with three doubles, two home runs and 11 walks.

-- Casas has picked up a hit in seven games this year (36.8%), including one multi-hit game.
+- Casas has had a base hit in seven of 20 games this year, and multiple hits once.

-- In 19 games played this season, he has hit a homer in two of them.
+- In 20 games played this year, he has gone deep in two of them.

-- Casas has driven home a run in four games this year (21.1%), including more than one RBI in 15.8% of his games.
+- In 20.0% of his games this season, Casas has had at least one RBI.
+He's picked up more than one in 15.0%.

-- He has scored at least once six times this season (31.6%), including one multi-run game.
+- He has scored at least one run seven times this year (35.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.